Mohammed-Afnan123/CODSOFT-Task-2-Calculator/README.md

 ## 🎥 Video

-The demo video for this project is available on LinkedIn (tagged under CODSOFT).☺️
+The demo video for this project is available on LinkedIn (tagged under CODSOFT the link available in my profile).☺️